 The following reserves data and associated tables summarize the estimated reserves of crude oil, natural gas and NGL and the estimated net present values of future net revenues associated with the Company's reserves as evaluated in the Deloitte Report, based on forecast price assumptions presented in accordance with NI 51-101.
-As at March 31, 2017, the Company's material reserves were located in the D6 Block in India.
-The Company believes that the reserves attributable to its interest in the Hazira Field in India constitutes less than one (1) percent of the Company's total reserves and therefore such reserves have not been evaluated and are excluded in the reserves information.
+As at March 31, 2018, the Company's material reserves were located in the D6 Block in India.

 Since June 2016, Petrobangla has withheld all payments for Niko's share of gas and condensate sales from the Block 9 PSC due to legal disputes between Niko and the GOB, Petrobangla and Bapex.
-In this situation, it is the opinion of both Deloitte and Niko that reserves associated with Niko's interest in Block 9 can no longer be recognized.
-If the situation in Bangladesh can be resolved such that payments for the Company's share of Block 9 gas and condensate sales resume, then reserves for Block 9 could again be recognized.
+As a result, as at March 31, 2017 and March 31, 2018, it has been the opinion of both Deloitte and Niko that reserves associated with Niko's interest in Block 9 should not be recognized.
+If the situation in Bangladesh can be resolved such that payments for the Company's share of Block 9 gas and condensate sales resume on an economic basis, then reserves for Block 9 could again be recognized.
 As such, Block 9 reserves have been excluded in the reserves information.
 Refer to "Legal Proceedings and Regulatory Actions - Proceedings in Bangladesh".